mozilla-services/heka-py/README.rst

 More information about how Mozilla Services is using Heka (including what is being used for a router and what endpoints are in use / planning to be used) can be found on `heka-docs <http://heka-docs.readthedocs.org>`_.

+A pre-rendered version of this documenation is available on `heka-py <heka-py.readthedocs.org>`_.